I’m very excited to share with you the new and improved Secure Communication offering from Appdome! Preventing MitM attacks has never been easier.

 Secure the Mobile Connection by Preventing MitM Attacks

-Appdome MitM Attack Prevention prevents attackers from gaining control over the session before the TLS handshake completes.
+Appdome’s Man-in-the-Middle Prevention stops attackers from gaining control over the session before the TLS handshake completes.
 When an application initiates a handshake with the server, Appdome inspects the traffic to validate the integrity and authenticity of certificates, CAs, as well as session state information, and more.
 This inspection occurs before a would-be attacker can take control over the session or insert an altered certificate as part of the initial handshake.
-If Appdome detects that any element of the encryption model, session, or certificate has been modified or compromised, the session will be denied (prevent a MitM attack before the attacker can gain control over the session).
+If Appdome detects that any element of the encryption model, session, or certificate has been modified or compromised, the session will be denied.
+A Man-in-the-Middle attack is prevented before the attacker can gain control over the session.

 Validates the authenticity of the SSL certiﬁcate used by the destination server.
 Protects the app from connecting to untrusted, unknown, or malicious destinations or websites.